-Morag and Pete Makey are the Directors of IB Pathways, providing support to International Baccalaureate (IB) students, families and schools.
-This includes IB preparation, teaching, tutoring and mentoring to ensure IB success.
-The university service provides guidance for all aspects of university applications and transition and continuing academic and social-emotional support for university students throughout their degree.
+Morag and Pete Makey were previously the Directors of IB Pathways, providing support to International Baccalaureate (IB) students, families and schools, including IB preparation, teaching, tutoring and mentoring to ensure IB success.
+Their university service provided guidance for all aspects of university applications and transition and continuing academic and social-emotional support for university students throughout their degree.

 The IB Mission Statement is translated into action through the IB Learner Profile, 10 attributes that can be directly related to the 10 skills outlined by the World Economic Forum.
 Students become skilled in three main categories:

 Is the IB challenging?
 Yes.
 Is it only for gifted students?
-No. The IB is for students who are ready to develop attributes and skills across a wide spectrum, who want to tackle the challenges of current society and who want to be a positive force for change in the future they will inhabit.
+No. Choosing the International Baccalaureate is for students who are ready to develop attributes and skills across a wide spectrum, who want to tackle the challenges of current society and who want to be a positive force for change in the future they will inhabit.
 The IB can be demanding and many parents ask about the workload and stress.
-If subjects are chosen with careful guidance and adequate support is in place for organisation, time-management and wellbeing, I believe every student can flourish.
+If subjects are chosen with careful guidance and adequate support is in place for organisation, time management and wellbeing, I believe every student can flourish.
 My view is that IB students develop essential academic and life skills ahead of their peers (university retention rates are often higher for IB students and many of my returning students tell me what a breeze university is after the IB) but they do so with the safety net of a small school and, as I tell them, without having to do their own washing and cooking!
 The IB is ideal preparation for university and when I work with students on their university applications, students can often clearly articulate the richness of their IB experience.
-I ask them to encapsulate their growth in the IB using the Learner Profile attributes and I highlight these in the university recommendation letters I write, because I believe these attributes set them apart from students in other programmes.
-With a globally-focused, broad curriculum, packaged in a philosophically-driven model, IB students have much to offer universities and employers; more than that, they have much to contribute in helping to create a more stable and sustainable world.
+I ask them to encapsulate their growth in the IB using the Learner Profile attributes and I highlight these in the university recommendation letters I write because I believe these attributes set them apart from students in other programmes.
+With a globally focused, broad curriculum, packaged in a philosophically-driven model, IB students have much to offer universities and employers; more than that, they have much to contribute to helping to create a more stable and sustainable world.